jbumbe/EdgewarePlusPlus/README.md

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 7.55**

+•*Bugfix on VLC Mode that wouldn't install VLC unless you had it enabled, causing errors in popups*

 **Version 7.5**

 Was given a potential solution for fixing video issues that people have been having since the original EdgeWare, and decided to take it.
 Releasing a short-but-hopefully-sweet update to patch it.